Are Employees Building up Online Stores and Sabotaging Profit Margins?

 And those marketing managers who have created those online incentives that take people from your store to your site need to stop patting themselves on the back for how smart they are.

-Your Retail Sales Strategy needs to understand that those offers are not only taking away your profit margin but are teaching your current brick-and-mortar shoppers to bypass your store and game the system on your website.
+Your Retail Sales Strategy needs to understand that those offers are not only reducing your profit margin but also teaching your current brick-and-mortar shoppers to bypass your store and game the system on your website.

 In Sum

-Young people can quickly determine most systems' ins, outs, and workarounds.
-Let me be clear.
-This is not about any one generation.
+Young people can quickly determine most systems' ins and outs and workarounds.
+Let me be clear: This is not about any one generation.
 It's about human nature.

-If left rogue, that knowledge will lead to a fatal hit to your margins as a retailer.
+If left rogue, that knowledge will be a fatal hit to your margins as a retailer.

 You have to train each sales associate to believe that actual customer engagement will create an in-store purchasing environment shoppers will want to return to again and again.